-The most common use of R Series for advanced data acquisition is custom timing and triggering.
+The most common use of reconfigurable I/O for advanced data acquisition is custom timing and triggering.
 Below is an example block diagram of a triggered analog input task using NI-DAQmx.

 Figure 1.
 Triggered Analog Input With NI-DAQmx

-Instead of using different functions for channel configuration, as shown in Figure 1, R Series boards use functions called FPGA I/O nodes for the reading and writing of all analog and digital channels.
+Instead of using different functions for channel configuration, as shown in Figure 1, this hardware uses functions called FPGA I/O nodes for the reading and writing of all analog and digital channels.
 Let’s look at the exact same functionality using I/O nodes in LabVIEW FPGA.

 Figure 2.
 Triggered Analog Input With R Series and LabVIEW FPGA